ThreeLetters/SuperSQL/source/index.html.md

 1. To provide a very fast and efficient way to edit sql databases
 2. To provide a easy method of access

+### Main Features

+1. Very small - 22.2KB one file (Unminified, `dist/SuperSQL.php`)
+2. Simple and easy - Very easy to lean.
+We also provide a simple and advanced API
+3. Compatability - Supports major SQL databases
+4. Customisability - We offer multiple files for your needs
+5. Efficiency - This module was built with speed in mind.
+6. Complexity - This module allows you to make all kinds of complex queries
+7. Security - This module prevents SQL injections.
+8. Availability - This module is FREE.
+Licensed under the MIT license.

 ### Usage

 ```php